Meet Lloyd Doggett

 Elected in 1988 to serve as Justice to the Texas Supreme Court, he wrote opinions supporting the right to a trial by jury and authored an important rule bolstering the public's access to information.
 Lloyd Doggett served as Chair of the Supreme Court Task Force on Judicial Ethics and was recognized as an "Outstanding Judge in Texas" by the Mexican-American Bar of Texas, awarded the James Madison Award from the Freedom of Information Foundation of Texas, and received the First Amendment Award from the National Society of Professional Journalists.

-Rep. Doggett’s wife, Libby, serves as Director of an initiative at the Pew Charitable Trusts to promote smart state policies and investments in quality, home-based programs for new and expectant families.
+Rep. Doggett’s wife, Libby, is deputy assistant secretary for Policy and Early Learning at the U.S. Department of Education.
+Previously, she was director of the Pew Home Visiting Campaign at the Pew Center on the States working to promote smart state policies and investments in quality, home-based programs for new and expectant families.
 They have two daughters: Lisa, an Austin physician, directs a clinic that focuses on treating the uninsured; and, Cathy, a former schoolteacher, now trains teachers how to be more effective in the classroom.
 The Doggett’s have three granddaughters; Ella, Clara, and Zayla.